carlton355/DclLowLatency/README.md

 - We are continuting to build test scenes.

 What we completed recently
+- Tests passing: "Just a Video Screen", "Low Latency Test", "Audio Test", "Throttling Test" with code and instructions.
 - We added a new Low Latency Test.
 - We created a better way to setup the test project from this repo.
-You can now clone the Kernel and add patch files.
+You can now clone the Kernel from the main decentraland github and add patch files.
-- Tests passing: "Just a Video Screen", "Low Latency Test", "Audio Test" with code and instructions.

 What's next
 - Continuing with test scenes to work towards getting them all developed and passing.